Business models for open-source software: Professional services

-Open-source software can also be commercialized from selling services, such as training, technical support, or consulting, rather than the software itself.
+Open-source software can also be commercialized from selling services, such as training, technical support, or consulting, rather than the software.

-Another possibility is offering open-source software in source code form only, while providing executable binaries to paying customers only, offering the commercial service of compiling and packaging of the software.
-Also, providing goods like physical installation media (e.g., DVDs) can be a commercial service.
+Another possibility is offering open-source software in source code form only, while providing executable binaries to paying customers only, offering the commercial service of compiling and packaging of software.
+Also, providing goods like physical installation media (e.g., DVDs) can be saleable.

 Open-source companies using this business model successfully are, for instance RedHat, IBM, SUSE, Hortonworks (for Apache Hadoop), Chef, and Percona (for open-source database software).

 Branded merchandise

 Some open-source organizations such as the Mozilla Foundation and the Wikimedia Foundation sell branded merchandise articles like t-shirts and coffee mugs.
 This can be also seen as an additional service provided to the user community.

 Software as a service

 Selling subscriptions for online accounts and server access to customers is one way of adding value to open-source software.
 Another way is combining desktop software with a service, called software plus services.
 Most open core companies that use this approach also provide the software in a fashion suitable for on-premises, do-it-yourself deployment.
 To some customers, however, there is significant value in a "plug and play" hosted product.
 Open source businesses that use this model often cater to small and medium enterprises who do not have the technology resources to run the software.
 Providing cloud computing services or software as a service (SaaS) without the release of the open-source software is not an open source deployment.
+With a SaaS approach, businesses no longer need to write new code from scratch, but instead can use the software they need by paying a subscription.
+Serverless technology allows businesses to completely transfer infrastructure management to the provider, which means that teams can create scalable applications more efficiently, cheaper, easier, and more reliably.